Sunscreens Linked to Skin Allergies

-Other studies have shown that other sunscreen ingredients are also linked with allergies:
+Other studies have shown that other sunscreen ingredients are also linked with allergies.
+These include clinical studies.

 Research from Australia’s Skin and Cancer Foundation (Cook and Freeman 2001) reported 21 cases of photo-allergic contact dermatitis caused by oxybenzone, butyl methoxy dibenzoylmethane, methoxycinnamate or benzophenone.
 The Cook and Freeman research has led to a conclusion that these sunscreen ingredients are the leading cause of photo-allergic contact dermatitis.